 Day 3 Explore the enormous Hassan II Mosque in Casablanca • To the capital, Rabat

-Bid farewell to Marrakech and transfer (2hr 30min-3hr) to Casablanca, taking a route through semi-arid plains with views of the Atlas Mountains.
+Leave around 7.30am and transfer (2hr 30min-3hr) to Casablanca, taking a route through semi-arid plains with views of the Atlas Mountains.

 Upon arrival, we visit the Hassan II Mosque, one of the largest in the world, which has a soaring 689ft (210m) minaret and a retractable roof to enable the sea breeze to cool the building.
 We have a guided tour of the mosque and the stunning ablutions hall with a local specialist.
 Please note: knees and upper arms must be covered.